raspberrypilearning/grow-a-tree/en/step_2.md

 'stop this script' also stops the forever block.
 It can now relax!

 --- task ---
-+ Test the second condition blocks by dragging it away from the main scripts.
++ Test the second condition by dragging the blocks above away from the main scripts.

 + Run the program again.
 Does Tree sprite just keep on growing?
 Hmmm, nice but remember we do need to end this game sometime soon!